Tim Cook agrees to a massive pay cut – KION546

 The vast majority of Cook’s 2022 compensation — about 75% — was tied up in company shares, with half of that dependent on share price performance.

 But shareholders voted against Cook’s pay package after Apple’s stock fell nearly 27% last year.
-The vote is nonbinding, but the board’s compensation committee said it took the vote into consideration.
+The vote is nonbinding, but the board’s compensation committee said Cook requested the reduction.

 “The compensation committee balanced shareholder feedback, Apple’s exceptional performance, and a recommendation from Mr. Cook to adjust his compensation in light of the feedback received,” the company said in its annual proxy statement released Thursday.